*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 A Quick Look Back

-The History of black tea traces back in the Chinese Ming Dynasty in 1590.
+The History of black tea traces back to the Chinese Ming Dynasty in 1590.

 The first black tea Lapsang Souchong was produced in the region around Wuyi Mountains in Fujian province.

-Initially, during this mid17th century, this tea was also called red tea.
+Initially, during the mid17th century, this tea was also called red tea.

-It brought a great diversity because before, only green and oolong teas were consumed.
+It brought great diversity because before, only green and oolong teas were consumed.

-Leading to the introduction of the tea on Fujian province, the army from Jianxi entered and camped close to the tea factory.
+Leading to the introduction of tea in Fujian province, the army from Jianxi entered and camped close to the tea factory.
 During this unscheduled camping, there was a delay in the production of tea.